 Keeping important documents (deed to your house, insurance policies) and valuable items (heirlooms, jewelry) extra safe is smart.
-Not giving someone very important in your life access in case something happens to you can turn into a long detour through the courts.
-This is especially troubling if you kept your Will or other important documents your family might need.
+Not giving someone access in case something happens to you can turn into a long detour through the courts.
+This is especially troubling if you kept your Will or other important documents your family might need in a safe deposit box.
 Solution: Check with the bank where you’re renting a box and name a designee or whatever they might refer to this person as.

 Now, onto the details to share:

 - Key Location

 - Additional Details & Instructions